Policy for Establishing Industrial Affiliates Programs (IAP) at The University of Texas at Austin

 Effective Date: October 7, 2008, revised October 25, 2010

-A downloadable copy of this policy is available as IAP Policy-on Establishing Industrial Affiliates Programs (IAP)
+A downloadable copy of this policy is available as Policy for Establishing Industrial Affiliates Programs (IAP) at UT-Austin (PDF)

 Website Address For This Policy

 Forms Tools/Online Processes